 As a yonger child, one book whose cover called to me was Silk and Satin Lane.
 I may have also been drawn in by the "s" alliteration, and imagining how silk and satin would look and feel (I had never seen or touched either).
 It had a bright pink cover with silhouetted children holding umbrellas, dressed in unfamiliar garb.
 In pre-adolescence, I was drawn to another cover with the face of a young woman looking out at me with a wisdom way beyond her years and with a sadness in her eyes that I somehow recognized.
-It was The Diary of a Young Girl: Anne Frank
+It was The Diary of a Young Girl by Anne Frank

 I related to her experience of being a young girl, as she wrote of experiences, feelings and thoughts about relationships with family, here inner life-- from a girl my own age.
 She had such insights and tender feelings.
 A figure from the past she was, yet a signficant part of my present, and an inexplicable sense that she was also a “future person.”
 From her, I also took in what is most noble and true about being human, in her words: But, it was also where I first learned about the Holocaust.